This post may contain affiliate links, from which we earn an income.

 - Go dry for your trip…ok, just an idea!

 - We use a lot of data to manage our touring Europe in a motorhome blog, so our contract is expensive.
-Try looking at data only sims for your time abroad and download when you’re in supermarkets, cafes and other places where wifi is provided free of charge.
+Try looking at European data only sims for your time abroad and download when you’re in supermarkets, cafes and other places where wifi is provided free of charge.

 - Take public transport when visiting a city.
 Camp on the outskirts and catch a train or bus into the centre.
 It’s safer to see cities in this way too.